wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 28 Yea, even in their own waters, and in the sight of their own havens, did they do these things.

-29 For it happened that the cunning Yankees knew how to construct the swift-sailing vessels, that they out- ran the strong vessels of Britain.
+29 For it happened that the cunning Yankees knew how to construct the swift-sailing vessels, that they out-ran the strong vessels of Britain.

-SO And as the ships of Britain moved but slowly oh the waters, so they caught them not.
+30 And as the ships of Britain moved but slowly on the waters, so they caught them not.

 31 Wherefore the artificers, the mechanics, and those who dealt in merchandise, raised their voices to the great council of Britain, saying,